Make sure everyone pays their fair share of taxes

 1. Rejoining the Organization for Economic Co-operation and Development (OECD) Global Tax Deal, which aims to establish a 15% global minimum corporate tax rate and new rules allowing countries to tax large multinational companies based on where they operate, not just where they are headquartered.
 These measures are designed to make it harder for corporations to dodge taxes by shifting profits to low-tax jurisdictions.

-2. Rescinding the "Defending American Companies and Innovators From Overseas Extortion and Unfair Fines and Penalties" Presidential Memorandum, which undermines ongoing efforts to develop a coordinated global digital tax framework through OECD by directing U.S. agencies to investigate and potentially retaliate against countries that impose such taxes on American companies.
+2. Rescinding the "Defending American Companies and Innovators From Overseas Extortion and Unfair Fines and Penalties" Presidential Memorandum, which undermines ongoing efforts to develop a coordinated global digital tax framework through OECD, by directing U.S. agencies to investigate and potentially retaliate against countries that impose such taxes on American companies.

 Previous